Maine lawmakers submit bills to improve care for those with intellectual disabilities

 Parker said the law ensures that the board “has the tools to do its job.”

-“It’s a simple, logical solution,” Parker said.
+“It’s a simple, logical solution,” she said.

+Cullen Ryan, who serves on the oversight board and has an adult son with disabilities, said the board has “had trouble getting the information that we need” and the bills would help address those shortcomings.

+The six-person board – appointed by the governor – reviews complaints by families.

-Another bill would re-establish the Office of Advocacy, which was abolished in 2011, shortly after Republican Gov. Paul LePage took office.
-The Office of Advocacy would investigate complaints from people who had family members with developmental disabilities who are receiving state services.
+Another bill would re-establish the Office of Advocacy, which was eliminated in 2011, shortly after Republican Gov. Paul LePage took office, as part of a consolidation of DHHS operations.
+The Office of Advocacy would investigate complaints from people who had family members with developmental disabilities who were receiving state services.

-Maine DHHS spokeswoman Emily Spencer said the agency was still reviewing the bills and had not yet taken a position.
+DHHS spokeswoman Emily Spencer said the agency was still reviewing the bills and had not yet taken a position.

+Adults with severe intellectual disabilities, autism or those who have suffered from a brain injury, are entitled to Medicaid services, usually living in group homes operated by nonprofits.
+Some may receive in-home services.

+The federal audit was part of a series of reviews in several states that focused on the reporting and monitoring of deaths and abuse of residents with intellectual disabilities being cared for by community-based providers.

 In August, The Press Herald highlighted the stories of many families who said they were receiving substandard care from DHHS for adults family members with intellectual disabilities.